jamesgurung/timetable-calendar-generator/README.md

 ### Output

-The output depends on which flag was set:
+The output depends on which flags are set:

 #### `--csv` or `--ical`
-The tool creates a "calendars" folder containing a CSV or ICS calendar file for each user.
+Creates a "calendars" folder containing a CSV or ICS calendar file for each user.
 These files can be shared along with [instructions for importing to Google Calendar](import-tutorial.md) or any other calendar system.

 #### `--google`
-The tool creates a new "My timetable" calendar for each user, and fills this with their lessons for the remainder of the year.
+Creates a new "My timetable" calendar for each user, and fills this with their lessons for the remainder of the year.
 If the "My timetable" calendar already exists, all modified future events are cleared and replaced with new events.

+#### `--google --primary` (Experimental)
+Writes each user's lessons directly to their primary Google calendar.
+This has the advantage of users being listed as 'Busy' during their lessons, which is useful for scheduling meetings.
+The tool does not read or edit any events except for those which it creates itself (these are tagged with the property `makecal=true`).
+However, there is inherently a greater risk in editing users' primary calendars and you should trial this with a test user first.

-#### `--primarygoogle`
+#### `--google --remove-secondary`
-The tool creates events in the primary calendar for each user, and fills this with their lessons for the remainder of the year.
-If the "My timetable" calendar exists (see above), it will be deleted.
-This option 'tags' the events as it creates them and should only delete its own events on subsequent runs, in cases where the timetable has changed.
-Working with users primary calendars makes it more difficult to tidy up, should you have bad data in your input files.
-I suggest running with a single test user in your teachers.csv, for whom the primary calendar can be safely cleared before proceeding.
-The advantage of using the primary calander is that users can then have access to free/busy times, so that Google Calendar can suggest meeting times to suit multiple attendees.
+Removes all "My timetable" calendars.
+This is useful for users migrating to `--google --primary`.

 ### Contributing